-Kindle for Kids: What to Consider?
+Kindle for Kids: What to Consider in 2020?

 Do you want your Kindle to function only as an e-reader or do you intend to replace the family iPad?
 Does your ravenous reader simply need a better place to expand their collection of young adult novels or do you want to be able to put on a movie during long car rides?

 All of the Kindles have different capabilities, so you should know what you consider a want versus a need before deciding which is the best fit for you.
 The options range from black and white with basic internet to full HD displays that can run Candy Crush and Netflix in addition to your latest novel.

 Kindles are available in a variety of display types.
 The most basic e-reader models such as the Kindle Touch are not backlit – they use only e-ink to display their contents.
 These are great for reducing glare but will need a book light to use at night.

 The next step up is a backlit but still black and white screen like on the Kindle Paperwhite, which has an adjustable brightness but still focuses on maintaining the appearance of a page.

 Lastly, there are classic glass tablet screens in full color like you would see on an iPad.
 These work in color and are found on Kindles such as the Fire HD that support further features like apps, movies, or games.